Lovely Winter Walks in our Beautiful Park

 Our outdoor play area has seen an injection of colour and some fab new, improved areas.
-The kids have had lots of fun playing in our new wigwam and with our musical instrument area.
+The children have had lots of fun playing in our new wigwam and with our musical instrument area.

-Spring has sprung.
+Spring has sprung!
 The days are getting warmer and the leaves on the trees are begining to grow again.
 On our spring walks we have seen lots of flowers beginning to grow and have heard lots of birds singing in the trees.

-Th children have already begun to investigate ice they have found on tables and toys outside.
+The children have already begun to investigate ice they have found on tables and toys outside.
 Winter is a magical time of year that provides many fantastic learning opportunities outside.

 Autumn is creeping up on us.
 Please could all children bring welly boots to wear on our ever increasing wet days.

 The sun has finally arrived.
-The children are enjoying the sunshine lathered in sun cream and wearing their hats.
-The creative area to the back of nursery is under revamp. we now have 2 extra large reels to use as tables.
+The children are enjoying the sunshine, lathered in sun cream and wearing their hats.
+The creative area to the back of nursery is under revamp.
+We now have 2 extra large reels to use as tables.

 As the winter months have inevitably taken its toll on our lovely outdoor area, Jade has now injected some new life into our outdoor space.

 Jade (in the ducklings room) has taken over as outdoor co-ordinator.
 She has lots of experience developing outdoor areas within the early years sector.
 She will be working with all our staff to make our playground fun and exciting for the children.